You’ve bought yourself a huge multipack of Gatorade at a discount, and now you’re home from the grocery store, wondering:

 How To Tell If Your Gatorade Is Off

 The best way to check is by pouring some into a clear glass and checking if there are any changes in color, sediment, and smell.
 Unlike other products like cottage cheese, Gatorade is mass-produced, meaning the appearance and texture should be the same in every bottle.

-That makes it a lot easier to spot a bottle of Gatorade that’s not okay to drink anymore.
+That makes it much easier to spot a bottle of Gatorade that’s not okay to drink anymore.

 If your Gatorade looks and smells fine, but you’re still suspicious, give it a little sip.
 Don’t worry – having a little Gatorade that’s off won’t do you any damage.

 As for powdered Gatorade, look for any mold on the tub or in the powder.
-Lumps are a sign that moisture has got into the tub, making it a breeding ground for bacteria.
-Therefore, if you find any clumps of powder, throw the whole tub in the bin, instead of just picking out or trying to separate the lumps.
+Lumps are a sign that moisture has gotten into the tub, making it a breeding ground for bacteria.
+Therefore, if you find any clumps of powder, throw the whole tub in the bin instead of just picking out or trying to separate the lumps.